Vale S.A.: Totten Mine

 On September 28, 2021, thirty-nine miners were trapped underground for 24 hours at the Totten Mine in Ontario after the entrance shaft became obstructed.

 Criticism

 In January 2012, Vale received the "people's choice" Public Eye Award as the corporation with the most "contempt for the environment and human rights" in the world.
 Vale received 25,000 votes, with the Belo Monte Dam cited as a reason.

 During the interim between the two dam disasters of 2015 and 2019; Vale had denied owning an upstream tailings waste structure such as collapsed, causing the Brumadinho dam to burst.

 Following the 2019 disaster, BBC News reported that "Correspondents say the alarm system the company had installed to warn residents of any risk did not go off."

-In February 2021, an agreement was signed that required Vale to pay over $7 billion in compensation to the families of the victims.
+In February 2021, an agreement was signed that required Vale to pay over $7 billion in compensation to the families of the victims. $55 million was the settlement cost to the company for its role in making false certifications in regards to the 2019 disaster which the company reached with the U.S. Securities and Exchange Commission in late March 2023.